 What Is It?The Space Palette is a musical and graphical instrument that lets you play music and paint visuals simultaneously by waving your hands in the holes of a wood frame.
 No pre-recorded media, sequences, or loops are used - everything is generated in realtime by your hands.
 The wood frame is a reference for the player, while the Microsoft Kinect is used to detect the position of whatever hands (or objects) appear in the holes of the frame.
 The depth of your hands matters as much as their left/right/up/down position - it's like having multiple three-dimensional mouse pads in mid-air.
 Any number of hands can be used.
 Musically, the large holes are like piano keyboards (left-to-right) on which you play individual notes, and hand depth controls things like vibrato and filters.
 Visually, the large holes allow you to paint with graphical shapes (heavily processed by visual effects), and hand depth controls their size.
 The 12 small holes in the corners of the Space Palette are used to select different sets of sounds and graphics.
 Each of the 4 large holes plays a different sound and paints a different graphic, simultaneously.

-The videos above shows it at Burning Man 2013, Burning Man 2012, and Maker Faire 2013.
+The videos above shows it in the San Jose Tech Museum in 2014, Burning Man 2013, Burning Man 2012, and Maker Faire 2013.
 Although my main focus for it is as a casual instrument for others to play, I occasionally perform with it, for example this performance at STEIM in Amsterdam and another open house performance.
 The oval version first appeared at the Sea of Dreams 2012 New Year's Eve party in San Francisco, and has been enjoyed at a number of events this year.
 This video of people playing it at Symbiosis is particularly interesting because of the comments that were captured - "crossing that barrier" is such a nice phrase.
 The older 2011 version of the Space Palette can be seen in this video of people playing with it at Burning Man 2011 and Decompression 2011.
 Search YouTube for "Space Palette" to find other videos.

 Mailing ListIf you want to be kept current with Space Palette developments (upcoming showings, and availability of both hardware and software for sale), sign up for the Space Palette mailing list here.